vaidasmaciulis/PlantAndCook/README.md

 Eat packaged food from the shop or drop pods to begin with.
 Create some biomass in the bathroom like a proud spaceman that you are.
-Use it in the Planter to grow mushrooms and apples.
+Use it in the Planter to grow mushrooms
-Use grown products in the kitchen to cook some tasty and healthy spacemade food!
+Find apples and wheat in drop pods or shops, grow more of them in the Planter Use grown products in the kitchen to cook some tasty and healthy spacemade food!
 Mix in some meat from hunted wild animals if you are not into souley vegan diet.